MAIN SUBJECT AREAS

 - Demography, potential of the social insurance system and PPK

-- Voluntarily under coercion?
+- Social response and market reactions.
 How to effectively encourage saving for pensions?

-- Anticipated effects of the new solutions for future pensioners
+- Anticipated effects of the programme – for capital market and future pensioners

 Employee Capital Plans – economy and investments